mjfrigaard/sharing-your-work/manuscript/03chapter.md

 ### Step 2: RStudio.Cloud

-We will eventually create our repositories, but for now, let's head over and use our Github account to [sign into RStudio.Cloud](https://rstudio.cloud/).
+We will eventually create our repositories, but for now, let's head over and use our Github account to [sign in to RStudio.Cloud](https://rstudio.cloud/).
 After we're all signed in, we will see the screen below:

 ![RStudio.Cloud environment](images/03-welcome-rstudio-cloud.png)